MakSzafa/cinema-world/README.md

 ## TODO:

 - "Forgot my password" funcionality
-- Synchronization with cinema brands which allow to reserve movie tickets directly in app
+- Synchronization with cinema brands which allow to use cinema API and reserve movie tickets directly in app

 ## Deploy